Ready to Finance a Second Home? Investment Properties vs Vacation Homes

 The demand for investment or vacation properties is definitely on the rise.
 According to the 2021 NAR Vacation Home Counties Report, “The share of vacation homes increased to 5.5% in 2020 and to an average of 6.7% during January-April 2021.
 Vacation home sales rose by 16.4% to 310,600 in 2020, outpacing the pace of total existing home sale of 5.6%.
 Sales are up 57.2% yearover-year during January-April 2021 compared to the 20% year-over-year change in total existing home sales. ”

 New technology services are changing the hospitality industry.
 Companies, like Airbnb, are revolutionizing how homeowners manage their vacation rental properties.
-In fact, it was announced in February 2018 that homeowners are now able to count income they earn from their Airbnb rentals on applications for refinance loans.
+In fact, it was announced in February of 2018 that homeowners are now able to count the income they earn from their Airbnb rentals on applications for refinance loans.

 What it all comes down to is whether you’re ready to finance a second home and what is the best loan option available.

 Investment or vacation home?

 Many don’t know that investment and vacation properties are financed differently.
 If you can qualify for your purchase without the property generating any income, buy it as a vacation home because you’ll be getting a better interest rate and qualifying for it is more straightforward when rental income isn’t in the mix.

 Buying a second home to rent